WyrdHY/13CL_Lock_Box_Project/README.md

-# SOFTWARE FIBER TAPERING SETUP
+# Laser Lock Box Project
-_Software and documentation developed by G.L.
-Timmerman (timmerman@physics.leidenuniv.nl)_
+_Software and documentation developed by Alexander Nazeeri&Zhaozhong Cao (alexandernazeeri@ucsb.edu&zhaozhongcao@umail.ucsb.edu)_
-_Hardware made by Harmen van der Meer (meerh@physics.leidenuniv.nl)_
+_Hardware made by Hongrui Yan(hongrui_yan@ucsb.edu_
-_Developed based on the fiber pulling setup at UCSB_

-This repository contains all the software that is needed to operate the fiber tapering setup, located in the big optical lab in the big measuring hall at Leiden University.
+This repository contains all the software that is needed to operate the laser lock box based on TEENSY 4.1.
 In this document a complete overview is given of how to use the software and how the backend software is structured.

 <div style="border: 5px solid red; padding: 5px;">
-    <span style="color: red;"><b>NOTE:</b></span> This setup makes use of a heating element that goes up to 1600 °C, and translation that are extremely fragile and can break when hardware limits are reached.
-Please read this documentation carefully before using the fiber tapering setup.
-Improper use can lead to damage to the setup or dangerous situations.
+    <span style="color: red;"><b>NOTE:</b></span> This setup involves a CW laser operating at 976nm.
+Though working at invisible band, please still be careful with your eyes.
 </div>
 <br>

-The fabrication of tapered fiber is done by heating the fiber, while simultaneously pulling on it.
-The pulling is done with two motorized translation stages with each a clamp that hold the fiber.
-The heating is done with a designated ceramic fiber heater element, which is powered with an AC power supply.
-The heat softens the fiber glass allowing it to increase in lenght, and thus decrease in thickness in the middle.
-Both the motion controller that controls the motorized stages and power supply are controlled by this software.

-This software is developed for Python 3.11.
-The source code is stored on the [Bouwmeester-Lab GitHub](https://github.com/Bouwmeester-Lab/Software-fiber-tapering-setup).
-The documentation accompanies version 1.0 of the software, finished on 17/10/2023.
-When adapting the source code, please make a separate branch on GitHub and change the documentation accordingly.
+This code is developed in Arduino IDE and in the language of C++.
+The code is summarized into three parts: 1) Use ADC to read the error signal, 2) Apply PID to the error signal, 2) Use DAC to output the control signal

 ## How to setup the software
-One has to realize that this software is not a complete, one click compiled program, because it is still in the process of development, and probably will be for a long time.
-It is necassary that its source code can be adapted to the current needs of the research easily.
-However, with these instructions one should be able to use the software without much knowledge of the backend code.
+One has to realize that this software is not a complete, one click compiled program.
+I recommend to run and compile on the TEENSYduino, Version 1.59.
+This is an add-on to the Arduino IDE and the detailed installation can be found at https://www.pjrc.com/teensy/td_download.html